rohitma38/wasp-cm.github.io/pre-reg.md

 * T3: Programming exercise to characterize a corpus

 ### Day 5
-* Dialog with <a href="https://aneeshpradhan.com/">Pandit Aneesh Pradhan</a>
+* A Musician's Perspective: Dialog with <a href="https://aneeshpradhan.com/">Pandit Aneesh Pradhan</a>
-* Presentations of MIR research in Indian music
+* Presentations of musicology and MIR research in Indian music
 <!--* Hindustani classical music concert-->
 <br/>